Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-lightbox-effect-without-using-plugins.md

 }
 ```

-And to top it up we style the button, content and image inside the Lightbox.
+And to top it up, we style the button, content, and image inside the Lightbox.

 ```css
 .lightbox .close {